zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-blades.md

 ### Best Practices for All blades

-These patterns are recommended for every extension, but they are not required.
+These patterns are recommended for every extension.

 * Never change the name of a blade or a part.
 These are unique identifiers that appear in links that users may bookmark, and they are used to locate your blade when a user pins it to the dashboard.
+Changing the name can break aspects of the user experience.

-You can safely change the title that is displayed in the UI of the blade.
+  * You can safely change the title (displayed in the UI) of the blade.

 * Limit blade `parameters` updates to the addition of parameters that are marked in **TypeScript** as optional.
 Removing, renaming, or adding required parameters will cause breaks if other extensions are pointing to your blade, or if previously pinned tiles are not configured to send those parameters.

 * Never remove parameters from their `Parameters` type.
-You can just ignore them if they are no longer needed.
+Instead, ignore them if they are no longer needed.

 * Use standard `<a href="#">` tags when adding `fxclick` to open child blades to make the links accessible.